Salmon Ochazuke (Green Tea Over Rice)

 • Shizuoka.
 A region in Japan that famously serves Ochazuke topped with grilled eel.
 Look for pre-seasoned eel at the Asian grocery store.
 Simply broil and add in place of the salmon.

 • Kyoto.
-A bustling city in Japan that often serves Ochazuke (called Bubuzuke) with homemade pickles or salted kelp.
+A city in Japan that often serves Ochazuke (called Bubuzuke) with homemade pickles or salted kelp.

 FAQ: